dharanisriravi/DECISION_TREE/README.md

 ## Future Improvements

-   Add better visualizations for user feedback
+  - Add better visualizations for user feedback

-   Use deep learning models for improved accuracy
+  - Use deep learning models for improved accuracy

-   Deploy the app using platforms like Heroku or AWS
+  - Deploy the app using platforms like Heroku or AWS

-   Implement user authentication to track personal history
+  - Implement user authentication to track personal history

-## Author
-  This project was developed as part of a Machine Learning learning module by **R.Dharani sri**.
-It serves as a foundational project for health-based predictive analytics.